China to open world's longest high-speed rail line

 "High-speed railways are needed for national development, for the people and for regional communication.
 Many countries have boosted their economies by developing high-speed rail," Zhou said.

-China said in May it would open up the railway industry to private investment on an unprecedented scale, but private investors have been skeptical.
+China said in May it would open up the railway industry to private investment on an unprecedented scale, but private investors have been sceptical.

 The need for funding is acute.
 China still needs billions more in rail investment to remove bottlenecks in cargo transport, ease overcrowding in passenger transport and develop commuter lines in its sprawling megacities.